datacarpentry/R-ecology-lesson/README.md

 # An alternative version of the _Data Carpentry: R for data analysis and visualization of Ecological Data_ lesson

+**[The Data Carpentry Ecology Curriculum Advisory Committee recently approved this lesson for adoption into the curriculum](https://carpentries.org/blog/2024/03/dc-r-ecology-adoption/)!
+It will replace [the current version](https://datacarpentry.org/R-ecology-lesson/) in the curriculum on 8th July 2024.**

+---

 This is an introduction to R designed for participants with no programming experience.
 It can be taught in 3/4 of a day (approximately 6 hours).